yutsuku/WhoKicksNow/README.md

 - Displays cooldowns for Cheap Shot and Kidney Shot abilities for everyone from your group who has this AddOn installed and running.

+Commands:
+- "/wk", "/whokicksnow" - enables or disables the AddOn

 Known Issues:
 - Doesn't make Thistle Tea, unfortunetly.